 Referring to Ben Thanh Market, the food court with the presence of a full range of traditional dishes throughout the country must always be mentioned first.
 In January 2012, Ben Thanh Market was named as one of the Top 10 most popular street food destinations in the world by the Food and Wine Magazine, which is a strong affirmation of that variable.

 Ben Thanh Market is also very vibrant at night.
-Starting at 7 pm, the stalls flow into Phan Boi Chau and Phan Chu Trinh streets along the market with fine art stalls, souvenirs, clothes and especially the food.
+Starting at 7 pm, the stalls flow into Phan Boi Chau and Phan Chu Trinh streets along with the market with fine art stalls, souvenirs, clothes and especially the food.

 People coming to Ben Thanh market are mainly divided into two types: visitors and close customers.
 Visitors are mostly tourists, most of them are foreigners, and intimate customers include residents living in the surrounding streets as well as the longtime residents of Saigon.

-Although the shopping trend for the modern life is buying in the supermarkets or shopping centers, sometimes in the fast-paced lifestyle people also need to live slower, as a way to regain balance for their soul.
-For that reasons, Ben Thanh market in particular and all the traditional markets, in general, will always remain parallel with age.
+Although the shopping trend for modern life is buying in the supermarkets or shopping centers, sometimes in the fast-paced lifestyle people also need to live slower, as a way to regain balance for their soul.
+For that reason, Ben Thanh market in particular and all the traditional markets, in general, will always remain parallel with age.